-- Branding Changes to the Charity's name took place in April 2014 in order to align the organisation with a wider community.
-There will be new branding, and new marketing material i.e. T-Shirts, Banners, Posters.
-The Charity's website will also be redesigned. - PR Fundraising events at theatres, local community venues and faith-based organisations are planned where either one of the Trustees or a staff member will deliver a talk on the work of the charity.
+- Branding Changes to the Charity's name took place in late 2014 in order to align the organisation with a wider community and was completed in August 2015.
+New branding, and new marketing material i.e. T-shirts, banners, posters, brochures are being developed. - PR Fundraising events at theatres, local community venues and faith-based organisations are planned where either one of the Trustees or a staff member will deliver a talk on the work of the charity.
 Local press and radio are also keen to give coverage to our activities which will benefit our profile within the local community this includes individuals, community organisations and local businesses. - Social Media The new brand will be rolled out across a selection of social media platforms.
-A strategy is in place to build synergy between the onsite blog and feeds to Twitter and Facebook. - Email marketing using a new CRM database is planned which will allow us to target recipients with customised HTML mailer newsletters and information regarding the Charity's funding initiatives. - Surveys The incorporating of feedback from parents and teachers concerning the structure and intent of our classes is something we wish to focus upon over the coming year.
+The initial strategy is in place to build synergy between the website news area and feeds to Twitter and Facebook. - Email marketing using a new CRM database is planned which will allow us to target recipients with customised HTML mailers, newsletters and information regarding the Charity's funding initiatives. - Surveys The incorporating of feedback from parents and teachers concerning the structure and intent of our classes is something we wish to focus upon over the coming year.